bryt-frost/airbnb-backend/README.md

 # Welcome to Airbnb Clone backend

-This repository contains the frontend code for an Airbnb clone, built using React and Redux.
+This repository contains the backend code for an Airbnb clone, built using React and Redux.
 The backend API is built using Django Rest Framework (DRF) and is located in a separate repository.

 ## Getting Started